USNS Henry J. Kaiser Supports USS Nimitz Strike Group Pre-Deployment Exercises

-A Navy H-60 helicopter receives pallets of dry stores from the deck of the Military Sealift Command fleet replenishment oiler USNS Henry J. Kaiser (T-AO 187).
-Kaiser provided logistics services to the ships of the USS Nimitz (CVN-68) carrier strike group as they conducted routine, pre-deployment training operations in the Pacific area of operations.
+Military Sealift Command Pacific (MSCPAC) fleet replenishment oiler USNS Henry J. Kaiser (T-AO 187) provided logistics services to the ships of the USS Nimitz (CVN-68) carrier strike group as they conducted routine, pre-deployment training operations in the Pacific area of operations.

+For nearly a month, through a series of replenishments-at-sea (RAS), Kaiser delivered 1,227 pallets of food, parts and equipment through a series of vertical and connected replenishments at-sea.
+In addition, the ship delivered over 4 million gallons of jet fuel and nearly 3 million gallons of diesel ship fuel.

+MSC’s ability to replenish ships at-sea, benefits the Navy, by providing all the items needed to sustain the ships at sea, and allows them to stay in the area of operation longer, and without the need to come into port for supplies.
+In the COVID-19 world, this is even more important, as staying underway ensures ship crews, reduce their risk of exposure to the virus, keeping them healthy and able to perform the missions assigned to them.

 |Date Taken: